elec-e8408-mini-project-2025/project-documentation/README.md

 ![Block diagram showing the major components of the full system and the interconnections between its components. ](dev-doc/consept-overview.png "Block diagram of the system.")

+> Note: In the above image, naming and other visualizations used MAY not convey the actual final product.

 ### System interfaces

 This subsection expands and defines the frontends of the Web Application and LilyGO Application functionalities defined in [Functional Requirements](#functional-requirements).